 - Setting up an appointment with your Physician to do a full physical.

 - If you are overweight, obese or have a high BMI rate, try to lose some weight and change your diet to ensure you go into pregnancy as healthy as possible.

 The more prepared you are with questions to ask your Midwife or OB about geriatric pregnancy, the more informed you’re going to be which will help you go into pregnancy with less stress and anxiety!

-For help getting your health + fitness on the right track, check out the Knocked-Up Fitness® Membership.
+For help getting your health + fitness on the right track, check out the Knocked-Up Fitness® and Wellness Membership.
 You’ll have access to workouts, tutorials, nutrition information, meal plans, recipes and so much more!
 Your two pre+postnatal coaches are also there to help answer questions, provide motivation and help guide you through every step of your pregnancy journey.

 Coach Annie Tinker is a Certified Birth Doula and mom of 1.
 Coach Jen has a strength and Physical Therapy background and is also a mom of 2.
 Jen, like many of us, was considered “geriatric” for both her pregnancies.

-Both these women are fantastic resources for you to use while an active member of the Knocked-Up Fitness® Membership!
+Both these women are fantastic resources for you to use while an active member of the Knocked-Up Fitness® and Wellness Membership!
 If you want more information about geriatric pregnancy, please don’t hesitate to reach out!